All the best looks from the Oscars 2022 red carpet

 The 94th Academy Awards (Oscars 2022) were held on 27 March at the Dolby Theatre in Los Angeles.
 All our favourite stars graced the red carpet dressed in their best looks.
 Everyone, including the presenters and nominees, brought their A-game when it came to stepping out all decked up.

-From bright hues to flirty silhouettes, the celebrities wore outfits that are sure to be a part of the year’s trends list.
+From bright hues to flirty silhouettes, celebrities and nominees wore outfits that are sure to be a part of the year’s trends list.
 Black seemed to be the colour of choice for many stars like Timothée Chalamet, Kristen Stewart, Billie Eilish and Youn Yuh-jung.
-Among the designers seen at the red carpet were Gucci, Chanel, Louis Vuitton, Bottega, Saint Laurent and Jean Paul Gaultier.
+Among the designers seen at the red carpet were Gucci, Chanel, Louis Vuitton, Bottega Veneta, Saint Laurent, and Jean Paul Gaultier.

 Here are some of the Oscars 2022 best looks